Do Roles in the Financial Sector Require DBS Checks?

-If you’re currently working, or going to be working, in the financial sector, it’s highly likely that you, or your employees will required to have a DBS certificate.
+If you’re currently working or going to be working in the financial sector, it’s highly likely that you or your employees will be required to have a DBS check certificate.

 In this blog, we’re going to discuss what positions within the financial sector need to have a DBS check, and what level is required.